coloursofnoise/Resources/Monocle-Reference.md

-**:warning: This page is a work in progress.
-It is only on this wiki because it is referenced elsewhere.**
-**For any questions, and before editing this page, please contact @coloursofnoise on the Celeste discord.**

-The [Monocle Engine](https://bitbucket.org/MattThorson/monocle-engine/src) is an open source game engine, developed by Matt Thorson, that is based on the [MonoGame Framework](https://www.monogame.net/).
+The [Monocle Engine](https://bitbucket.org/MattThorson/monocle-engine/src) is an open source game engine, developped by Matt Thorson, that is based on the [MonoGame Framework](https://www.monogame.net/).
 It is based on the [TowerFall Ascension](http://www.towerfall-game.com/) core engine, and has since been used as the base for Celeste.